MicrosoftDocs/sql-docs/docs/big-data-cluster/reference-azdata-bdc-config.md

 #### `--force -f`
 Force overwrite of the target file.
 #### `--accept-eula -a`
 Do you accept the license terms? [yes/no].
 If you do not want to use this arg, you may set the environment variable ACCEPT_EULA to 'yes'.
+The license terms for this product can be viewed at https://aka.ms/azdata-eula.
 ### Global Arguments
 #### `--debug`
 Increase logging verbosity to show all debug logs.